What is the Court of Protection?

 - If you'd like to set up a Power of Attorney, Which?
 Wills can help - use our selector tool to find the best one for you.

-How to be appointed by the Court of Protection
+How to apply to the Court of Protection

 To make decisions on another person's behalf without a Lasting Power of Attorney, you need to apply to the Court of Protection to be appointed a deputy.